2qx/short-metadata-protocol/README.md

 Records have a common identifier, followed by a two-byte custom mapping field, followed then by the data to associated with the token, where each `<data>` is delimited in PushByte notation (`length data`) and the order is fixed based on the type of record.

-Each record must be prefixed with the protocol identifier mapped to four byte ASCII hexidecimal and prepended with the length in bytes, i.e. `0x04 534D5030`
+Each record must be prefixed with the protocol identifier mapped to four byte "SMP0" and prepended with the length in bytes, i.e. `0x04 534D5030`

 ### Meta mapping tags